gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 #### Dark mode {#dark_mode}

-Since Chromium 114, [XDG Desktop Portal](XDG_Desktop_Portal "XDG Desktop Portal"){.wikilink} is used to automatically determine the user\'s preferred appearance ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=998903)), thereby dissociating dark mode enablement from the user\'s GTK theme.
+Since Chromium 114, [XDG Desktop Portal](XDG_Desktop_Portal "wikilink") is used to automatically determine the user\'s preferred appearance ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=998903)), thereby dissociating dark mode enablement from the user\'s GTK theme.
 This preference will be applied to *prefers-color-scheme* in CSS, JavaScript, Settings and Dev-Tools.

 The way to change the preferred appearance depends on your XDG Desktop Portal backend.
 For instance, many desktop environments have a switch in their appearance settings.
 Or when using e.g.